-Students may schedule the NC-DAP online at www.abtech.edu/placement.
+Students may schedule the NROC EdReady online at www.abtech.edu/placement.
 Students must present a picture I.D. to take the assessment.
-The NC-DAP is available both day and evening hours and the results are provided to the student immediately after the student completes the assessment.
-Students are encouraged to meet with an advisor in the Bailey Building for an explanation of assessment results and course placement.
+The NROC EdReady is available both day and evening hours and the results are provided to the student immediately after the student completes the assessment.
+Students are encouraged to meet with theirProgram Advisor in the Bailey Building for an explanation of assessment results and course placement.